ccmsLIH/projPropCCMS/inst/templates/base-README.md

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the 02-Process/Data, 02-Process/Program and 03-Outputs/Results folders.
+TODO: As project evolves, add brief description of what is inside the folders.

 The following folders contain: